othim/nn_mwpc/README.md

 - Make a basic conda enviroment from the `conda_environments/env_test.yml` file.
    Install pybind11 (in the same conda enviroment, it can be installed via both pip and conda I think.)
-Other python packages in the `conda_environments/envirnoment.yml` file are needes, but it is best to install them manually from your minimal environment env_test.
+Other python packages in the `conda_environments/envirnoment.yml` file are needed, but it is best to install them manually from your minimal environment env_test.
 I think that the python version needs to be 3.8.

 - Install gsl and wigxjpf, and optionally intel MKL.